functionless/eventual-website/docs/reference/orchestration/task.md

 ## Supported Intrinsic Functions

-Alongside the task-specific intrinsics already mentioned, the following intrinsic functions can also be called within an task handler:
+Alongside the task-specific intrinsics already mentioned, the following intrinsic functions can also be called within a task handler:

 - [`publishEvent`](../messaging/event.md#publish-to-an-event)